aws-samples/data-engineering-for-aws-immersion-day/README.md

 Download the [lab instruction file](/2-Lab-DMS.pdf)

-Labs in the Data Engineering workshop are to be completed in sequence.
-This lab is designed to automate the Data Lake hydration with AWS Database Migration Service (AWS DMS), so we can move forward to [Lab 2:Transforming in the data lake with Glue](#lab-2---Transforming-data-with-Glue).
+This lab is designed to automate the Data Lake hydration with AWS Database Migration Service (AWS DMS), so we can fast forward to [Lab2-Transforming in the data lake with Glue](#lab-2---Transforming-data-with-Glue).

-If you prefer to get hands-on with AWS DMS service, please skip this lab and proceed to [Workshop Setup](#workshop-setup) and [Lab 1:Hydrateing the data lake via DMS](#Lab-1---Hydrating-the-data-lake-via-DMS)
+If you prefer to get hands-on with AWS DMS service, please skip this lab and proceed to [Workshop Setup](#workshop-setup) and [Lab1-Hydrateing the data lake via DMS](#Lab-1---Hydrating-the-data-lake-via-DMS)

 [*^ back to the top*](#Requirements)